-EMTP 1119 Pediatric Emergencies Clinical Practicum supports the content of EMTP 1118 Pediatric Emergencies.
-Students will perform patient assessment and management techniques on infants and children in the hospital setting.
-Students will assess developmental stages, communicate with pateints and family members, and treat pediatric patients with respiratory infections, gastroenteritis, sickle cell crisis and a variety of medical and traumatic emergencies.
+In this course students will perform patient assessment and management techniques on infants and children in the hospital setting.
+Students will assess developmental stages, communicate with patients and family members, and treat pediatric patients with respiratory infections, gastroenteritis, sickle cell crises and a variety of medical and traumatic emergencies.
 Lab sessions will include pediatric oxygen therapy and airway adjuncts, management of pediatric shock including IV and intraosseous therapy, child and infant BLS and ACLS, pediatric ITLS, and miscellaneous medical emergencies scenarios.
 After the pediatric emergencies labs and clinical practicum have been completed, students must successfully complete the Pediatric Advanced Life Support Course.